Skip to content

 area_map object Expands area:<x> bead labels to footprint tokens when no fp:* label is present.

-stages object Maps pipeline stage names to .claude/agents/ persona names.
+stages object Maps pipeline stage names to canonical agents/ persona names.

 tiers object Maps model tier names to persona names for tier-driven dispatch.